MicrosoftDocs/architecture-center/docs/guide/architecture-styles/index.md

 ### Microservices

 If your application has a more complex domain, consider moving to a **[Microservices][microservices]** architecture.
 A microservices application is composed of many small, independent services.
 Each service implements a single business capability.
-Services are loosely coupled, communicating through API contracts.
+Services are loosely coupled with three ways that they can communicate.
+Through API contracts, asynchronous messages, or events.

 Each service can be built by a small, focused development team.
 Individual services can be deployed without a lot of coordination between teams, which encourages frequent updates.
 A microservice architecture is more complex to build and manage than either N-tier or web-queue-worker.
 It requires a mature development and DevOps culture.
 But done right, this style can lead to higher release velocity, faster innovation, and a more resilient architecture.